-In COIN, the center of gravity is generally an aspect of the population (shared ethnicity, religion, or grievance discovered in COIN IPB steps 1 and 2) that the enemy exploits (step 3) to garner active or passive popular support.
-Enemy COIN COG analysis, otherwise known as Insurgency Course-of-Action (COA) Analysis (step 4), simply brings together the first three steps of IPB; it puts existing data into a context planners can use to visualize the complexities of the environment, and it integrates how the enemy uses the root causes of conflict to gain the support of, or control over, the people.
+In COIN, the center of gravity is generally an aspect of the population (shared ethnicity, religion, or grievance discovered in COIN IPB steps 1-2) that the enemy exploits (step 3) to garner active or passive popular support.
+Enemy COIN COG analysis, AKA Insurgency COA Analysis (step 4) simply brings together the first three steps of IPB; it puts existing data into a context planners can use to visualize the complexities of the environment, and it integrates how the enemy uses the root causes of conflict to gain support of, or control over, the people.
 The analysis is predicated on understanding the links between the insurgent and the population.
 The root causes of conflict offer the opening for insurgent interaction with the population.
-The people, in turn, facilitate insurgent actions and sustain the insurgency's existence because they believe that the insurgents can best meet their needs, or inversely, that the government cannot-whether the needs are material, physical, cultural, spiritual, or ideological.
+The people in turn facilitate insurgent actions and sustain insurgent existence because they believe that the insurgents can best meet their needs, or inversely the government cannot-be they material, physical, cultural, spiritual, or ideological.

 Enemy COIN COG analysis enables a unit to think and act unconventionally, to discern the enemy's strategy and operational goals, and to deduce how the enemy plans to achieve his objectives through tactical actions.
 The enemy COIN COG analysis construct differs from the one used in conventional COG analysis.
-Instead of critical capability, critical requirement, and critical vulnerability, it considers COG, COG enabler, principal facilitator, counter facilitator, and friendly force COA.
+Instead of critical capability, critical requirement, and critical vulnerability, it considers COG, COG enabler, principal facilitator, counter facilitator, and friendly force course of action (COA).
 (See figure 2 for an example of how an enemy COIN COG analysis might proceed.)
 This construct is applied to each insurgent LOO.